Pengfei-Zhang-55/Pengfei-Zhang-55.github.io/_pages/includes/intro.md

 <p style="text-align:justify">
 <i class="fas fa-quote-left fa-2x fa-pull-left fa-border" aria-hidden="true"></i>
-I am a PhD student at the <a href='https://scai.swjtu.edu.cn/web/page-module.html?mid=496DC5D75016E9F1'>School of Computing and Artificial Intelligence</a>, Southwest Jiaotong University, under the supervision of <a href='https://faculty.swjtu.edu.cn/litianrui/zh_CN/index.htm'>Tianrui Li (Prof.)</a>.
+I graduated from the <a href='https://scai.swjtu.edu.cn/web/page-module.html?mid=496DC5D75016E9F1'>School of Computing and Artificial Intelligence</a>, Southwest Jiaotong University with a Ph.D., under the supervision of <a href='https://faculty.swjtu.edu.cn/litianrui/zh_CN/index.htm'>Tianrui Li (Prof.)</a>.
 Prior to this, I received the M. Sc. degree  at the <a href='https://www.gxmzu.edu.cn/'>Guangxi Minzu University</a>.
 My current research interests include granular computing, information fusion and data mining, especially on outlier detection and feature selection.